April 27

 The maximum load on a 120V outlet is 1,800 watts.
 If an appliance needs more than 1,800 watts to run, it needs a 240 volt outlet.

-240V plugs are used for large appliances like electric stoves, electric dryers, water heaters, and furnaces.
-They look something like this:
+240V plugs are used for large appliances like full-sized cooktops and stoves, electric dryers, water heaters, and furnaces.
+They look like this:

 240V Plug